 Galveston Oil Spill Wildlife Impacts A look at the initial impacts to wildlife along the Texas coast in the days following the March 22, 2014 oil spill in the Houston Ship Channel.
 People wanting to volunteer to help with clean-up are asked to visit the Central Texas Coastal Area Committee website at http://www.ctcac.us/go/mailinglist/4703

 With Spring around the corner, folks are getting outside and taking their cameras!
 Texas Parks and Wildlife is offering a photo contest where winners of all ages, who shoot pictures in their state park, can snap up some pretty cool prizes.
 Photography is the Outdoor Activity of the Month in Texas state parks for March.
 Photos must be entered between March 1st and April 14th.
 To enter, visit http://www.TexasStateParks.org/photography

-For the second year in a row, the Great Texas Birding Classic will take place statewide allowing more people to participate in the fun and allowing those entry fees to benefit more birds!
-In past years, North America's largest birding tournament was restricted to the Texas coast.
-But now in its 18th year, the competition has numerous categories and lasts an entire month!
+The annual Great Texas Birding Classic occurs statewide allowing more people to participate in the fun and allowing those entry fees to benefit more birdsthan ever before!
+The competition has numerous categories and lasts an entire month.
 One of those categories is The Big Sit.
 The Classic begins April 15 and continues through May 15.
 For more information go to http://www.BirdingClassic.org

 A decade of restocking the Eastern Wild Turkey has proven successful for some East Texas counties, but many areas still aren't seeing birds.
 A new research study will focus on some recently transplanted birds outfitted with GPS transmitters to find out what turkeys think is a good home.
 Texas Parks and Wildlife has this report.
 Eastern wild turkey stockings will take place over several weeks until there are enough birds to meet the study requirement.For more information http://www.tpwd.texas.gov